 I, (Name of Parent / Guardian)

 Of (permanent address)

-Hereby give consent to my

-son / daughter (Full name and

-date of birth)
+Hereby give consent to my son / daughter (Full name and date of birth)

-nergency inhaler held by the School for such emergencies.
-I also cal team to administer emergency drugs if deemed necessary
+To receive Salbutamol from an emergency inhaler held by the School for such emergencies.
+I also consent for the health centre medical team to administer emergency drugs if deemed necessary within their guidelines.

-Signature of Parent / Guardian

-Date